thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 ## Learning on my own time

 Among folks I talked to, some were able to do what I wasn't able to do anymore: find time outside of work to keep learning.
-So, I was eager to learn how they pulled it off.
+I was eager to learn how they pulled it off.

-Unfortunately, the answers I got didn't help me at all.
-Most told me they take time to learn after their kids have gone to bed or early in the morning.
-But that was exactly what I was struggling with.
-I wanted to do just that but I couldn't make it work with my already packed schedule.
+Unfortunately, when I asked them how they do it, the answers I got didn't help me at all.
+Most people told me they just created time for it.
+Whether it was after their kids have gone to bed, early in the morning or on the weekends, they just took time and did it.
+But with my already packed schedule, I just couldn't see how that would even be possible for me.
+To understand my challenge, let me explain how my schedule goes.

-In fact, I start my day at 5 a.m.
+I start my day at 5 a.m.
 From 5 a.m to 6 a.m, I go through my waking up routine which includes some meditations and stretching exercices to get my blood flowing to my brain.
 After that, 6 a.m to 6 p.m is reserved for work: 8h on my regular job, one hour exercising and the rest on RDC Études or household chores.\
 After I am done working at 6 p.m, I try to spend the next three and half hours with my family as much as I can.
 That includes eating supper together, playing with my kid, watching a movie or a NBA game and praying together. \
 Then from 9:30 p.m to 10:30 p.m, I do a quick retrospective of the day and plan the next one.\
 And 10:30 p.m to 11 p.m is spent trying to fall asleep.
 I always try to sleep before 11 p.m in order to have at least 6 hours of sleep before hitting restart the next morning at 5 a.m.